xapian/xapian-gsoc-proposal/proposal.rst

 					 **------ Phase 3 Evaluation -----**

+|
+**Points to Note :**

-**NOTE** - The pace of work is likely to be slow during the last two weeks as my regular classes begin.
-Hence, I have assigned comparatively less-heavy tasks in these period.
+* The pace of work is likely to be slow during the last two weeks as my regular classes begin.
+Hence, I have assigned less-heavy tasks in these period.
 But I will try to re-organize the scheduleso that I can handle both.
+* The last twp or three weeks are kept comparatively less heavy so that if time permits this time may be utilized for completing stretch-goals and unfinished tasks.

 Previous Discussion of your Project
 -----------------------------------